settings-manager/settings-manager.github.io/docs/index.md

 </p>

-Settings Manager automates your GitHub settings, no matter if you have a couple of personal repositoties, or manage a large organization account.
+Settings Manager automates your GitHub settings, no matter if you have a couple of personal repositories, or manage a large organization account.

+### Key features and design principles

+* **Get started today**: Only configure what is important
+* **Powerful syntax**: Set defaults at high level, override at lower level